 The JCL for Batch Debugging utility helps your users prepare JCL and start a debug session.
 You can supply your users with a number of default values.

-'''
+9 USERMOD EQAUMOD8 is provided for updating EQAZPROC.
 See "SMP/E USERMODs" in the IBM z/OS Debugger Customization Guide for an SMP/E USERMOD for this customization.

-'''

 To set the defaults, do the following steps: